Valley of the Kings: Twentieth Dynasty

-The first ruler of the dynasty, Setnakhte, actually had two tombs constructed for himself.
-He started excavating the eventual tomb of his son, Ramesses III, but abandoned that dig when it broke into another tomb.
+The first ruler of the dynasty, Setnakhte, had two tombs constructed for himself.
+He started excavating the eventual tomb of his son, Ramesses III, but abandoned that dig when it unintentionally broke into another tomb.
 He then usurped and completed the tomb of the Nineteenth Dynasty female pharaoh, Twosret, KV14.
 Therefore, this tomb has two burial chambers, the later extensions making this one of the largest of the Royal tombs, at over 150 metres.
+KV11 was later restarted and extended and on a different axis for Ramesses III.

 The tomb of Ramesses III (KV11, known as Bruce's Tomb or The Harper's Tomb due to its decoration) is one of the largest tombs in the valley and is open to the public.
 It is located close to the central 'rest–area', and its location and superb decoration make this one of the tombs most visited by tourists.

 The successors and offspring of Ramesses III constructed tombs that had straight axes.
 They all had similar decorations.
 Notable amongst these is KV2, the tomb of Ramesses IV, which has been open since antiquity, containing a large amount of hieratic graffiti.
 The tomb is mostly intact and is decorated with scenes from several religious texts.
 The joint tomb of Ramesses V and Ramesses VI, KV9 (also known as the Tomb of Memnon or La Tombe de la Métempsychose) is decorated with many sunk-relief carvings, depicting illustrated scenes from religious texts.
 Open since antiquity, it contains over a thousand examples of graffiti written in ancient Greek, Latin and Coptic.
 The spoil from the excavation and later clearance of this tomb, together with later construction of workers huts, covered the earlier burial of KV62 and seems to have been what protected that tomb from earlier discovery and looting.

 The tomb of Ramesses IX, KV6, has been open since antiquity, as can be seen by the graffiti left on its walls by Roman and Coptic visitors.
 Located in the central part of the valley, it is between and slightly above KV5 and KV55.
 The tomb extends a total distance of 105 metres into the hillside, including extensive side chambers that were neither decorated nor finished.
 The hasty and incomplete nature of the rock-cutting and decorations (it is only decorated for a little over half its length) within the tomb indicate that the tomb was not completed by the time of Ramesses' death, with the completed hall of pillars serving as the burial chamber.

 Another notable tomb from this dynasty is KV19, the tomb of Mentuherkhepshef (son of Ramesses IX).
 This small tomb is simply a converted, unfinished corridor, but the decoration is extensive.
 The tomb has been newly restored and opened for visitors.